tenphi/numl-storybook/public/pages/guide/features/responsiveness.md

 # Responsive system

-To make your site responsive with NuML is very simple.
+To make your site responsive with Numl is very simple.
 Any element has [responsive](../../reference/attributes/responsive.md) attribute that can be used to declare responsive points in its context.
 Every responsive point split a set of screen width values into two zones.
 So `N` responsive points will split that set into `N + 1` zones.
 Let's take a look at the example where we declare three values of attribute for each responsive zone:

 ```html
 <nu-block responsive="980px|640px">